 When it comes to emotional support, Architect personalities are far from being a bastion of comfort.
 They actively suppress their own emotions with shields of rationality and logic, and expect their friends to do the same.
 When emotionally charged situations do come about, Architects may literally have no clue how to handle them appropriately, a glaring contrast from their usual capacity for decisive self-direction and composure.

 But Friendship Is Precious

-When they are in their comfort zone though, among people they know and respect, INTJs have no trouble relaxing and enjoying themselves.
+When they are in their comfort zone though, among people they know and respect, Architects have no trouble relaxing and enjoying themselves.
 Their sarcasm and dark humor are not for the faint of heart, nor for those who struggle to read between the lines, but they make for fantastic story-telling among those who can keep up.
-This more or less limits their pool of friends to fellow Analysts and Diplomat types, as Observant (S) types’ preference for more straightforward communication often simply leaves both parties frustrated.
+This more or less limits their pool of friends to fellow Analysts and Diplomat personality types, as Observant (S) types’ preference for more grounded and straightforward communication often simply leaves both parties frustrated.

 It’s not easy to become good friends with Architects.
 Rather than traditional rules of social conduct or shared routine, Architects have exacting expectations for intellectual prowess, uncompromising honesty and a mutual desire to grow and learn as sovereign individuals.
 Architects are gifted, bright and development-oriented, and expect and encourage their friends to share this attitude.
 Anyone falling short of this will be labeled a bore – anyone meeting these expectations will appreciate these personalities of their own accord, forming a powerful and stimulating friendship that will stand the test of time.